2025 Preliminary Round — San Francisco Regional, CA

 -

-Aside from her solo career, Chang participated in Chamber music collaborations such as the Colburn Chamber Music Society concert with Denis Bouriakov, principal flutist of the LA Philharmonic.
+Besides her solo career, Hyewon has participated in chamber music collaborations such as the Colburn Chamber Music Society concert with Denis Bouriakov, principal flutist of the LA Philharmonic.
 Her leadership and artistic vision have been instrumental in her role as the artistic director of the Aegio International Piano Competition for the California/Los Angeles region.

-She has participated in competitions, including first prizes in Bradshaw & Buono International Piano Competition, Orbetello International Piano Competition, Clara Schumann International Piano Competition, ICA International Piano Competition, and Korea’s Segye-Ilbo Music Competition, second prizes from American Protégé Piano Competition, and Seoul Young Artist Music Competition.
-Also, she made it to the finalist and semi-finalist stages for New York International Piano Competition, Dallas International Piano Competition, and Thailand International Piano Competition.
+She has participated in competitions, including first prizes in Bradshaw & Buono International Piano Competition, Orbetello International Piano Competition, Clara Schumann International Piano Competition, ICA International Piano Competition, and Korea's Segye-Ilbo Music Competition; second prizes from American Protégé Piano Competition and Seoul Young Artist Music Competition.
+Also, she made it to the finalist and semi-finalist rounds for the New York International Piano Competition, Dallas International Piano Competition, and Thailand International Piano Competition.

-Chang has attended The Glenn Gould School of the Royal Conservatory of Music in Toronto on a full scholarship, followed by obtaining a Bachelor of Music degree from the Colburn School and a Master of Music degree from the USC Thornton School of Music.
-She studied under the tutelage of renowned pianists John Perry, Ick Choo Moon, and Jeffrey Kahane.
-Currently, she is continuing and pursuing a Doctoral of Musical Arts at USC Thornton School, and she is a staff pianist at the Colburn Conservatory of Music.
+Hyewon attended The Glenn Gould School of the Royal Conservatory of Music in Toronto on a full scholarship.
+She then earned a Bachelor of Music degree from the Colburn School, followed by both a Master of Music degree and her Doctor of Musical Arts from the USC Thornton School of Music.
+During her studies, she studied under the tutelage of renowned pianists and conductor Jeffrey Kahane, John Perry, and Ick Choo Moon.
+Currently, she serves as the chair of CAPMT District IX Piano Festival and is a staff pianist at the Colburn Conservatory of Music.

 -

 Julian's dedication and talent have garnered him numerous accolades and prizes in international piano competitions.
 Notably, he has achieved first prizes in esteemed competitions such as the Orbetello International Piano Competition and the "Citta di Barletta" International Piano Competition in Italy.
-His exceptional performances have earned him second prize in the Juliusz Zarębski International Piano Competition in Poland and the "Citta di San Donà di Piave" International Piano Competition in Italy.
-Furthermore, Julian has advanced as a finalist or semi-finalist in prestigious competitions, including the Pietro Argento International Piano Competition, Verona International Piano Competition, George Gershwin International Piano Competition, Seattle International Piano Competition, and Campillos International Piano Competition.
+His exceptional performances have also earned him second prizes in the Juliusz Zarębski International Piano Competition in Poland, Paul Badura-Skoda International Piano Competition in Vienna, the "Citta di San Donà di Piave" International Piano Competition, the Ischia International Piano Competition, and the "Citta di Sarzana" International Piano Competition in Italy.
+Furthermore, Julian has advanced as a finalist or semi-finalist in prestigious competitions, including the Pietro Argento International Piano Competition, Verona International Piano Competition, Neapolitan International Piano Competition, George Gershwin International Piano Competition, Seattle International Piano Competition, Ricard Vines International Piano Competition, and Campillos International Piano Competition.